mapadilla1031/mapadilla1031/README.md

 🌱 I'm currently expanding my knowledge in:
 - Cloud platforms (AWS, Azure)
 - Machine learning integration
-- Open-source contributions
+- Open source contributions

-📫 Let’s connect — check out my repositories or reach out through pinned contact links.
+📫 Let’s connect — check out my repositories or reach out through contact links.

 ---

-> ““If debugging is the process of removing software bugs, then programming must be the process of putting them in.” – Edsger Dijkstra
+> ““"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it."”
+Edsger W. Dijkstra
 ```